theyashdhiman04/MealX/README.md

    _🔍 Impact: Prevents accurate trend or seasonality analysis across years._

 2. **No Cost or Profit Margin Data Per Meal**
-   The dataset lacked unit cost, waste, or prep time information.
-Margin-related assumptions (e.g., beverages are high-margin) were based on general industry knowledge.
+   The dataset lacked true unit costs, waste data, or profit margin metrics for individual meals.
    _🔍 Impact: Limits financial depth and confidence in promotion/profitability recommendations._

 3. **Absence of Delivery Timing or Delay Metrics**